-The U.S. Department of Transportation sponsors the Pedestrian and Bicycle Information Center (PBIC) and according to this agencies website, there were 5,977 pedestrians and 783 bicyclists killed in crashes (2017) with motor vehicles in the United States.
+The Hard Reality of Pedestrian Accidents The U.S. Department of Transportation sponsors the Pedestrian and Bicycle Information Center (PBIC) and according to this agencies website, there were 5,977 pedestrians and 783 bicyclists killed in crashes (2017) with motor vehicles in the United States.
 Together these vulnerable road users account for a growing share of total US traffic fatalities: in 2003, pedestrians and bicyclists represented 12.6 percent of total traffic fatalities, and in 2017 they accounted for 18.2 percent of fatalities.
 Pedestrian and bicyclist fatalities increased by 32 percent in the ten-year period between 2008 and 2017.
 During that same time period, total traffic fatalities decreased by 0.8 percent.

 A detailed breakdown of the age, gender, and location of pedestrian crash victims is available from the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) fact sheets.
 Some of the alarming statistics are: